gohugoio/hugo/content/hosting-and-deployment/hosting-on-github.md

 ## Assumptions

+1. You have Git 2.5 or greater [installed on your machine][installgit].
-1. You have a GitHub account.
+2. You have a GitHub account.
 [Signing up][ghsignup] for GitHub is free.
-2. You are working with a "GitHub Project Pages Site", which means you'll have your Hugo source and generated HTML output within a single repository.
 3. You have a ready-to-publish Hugo website or have at least completed the [Quick Start][].

 If you are working within an Organization account or want to set up a User website on GitHub and would like more information, refer to the [GitHub Pages documentation][ghorgs].